Canadian Paediatric Society

 The Canadian Paediatric Society (CPS) is a national association of paediatricians.

 As a voluntary professional association, the CPS represents more than 3,000 paediatricians, paediatric subspecialists, paediatric residents, and other people who work with and care for children.
 The CPS is governed by an elected Board of Directors representing each province and territory.

 Activities

 The CPS is active in several major areas including professional education, advocacy, public education, surveillance and research.
-The organization is a partner of CANImmunize, a vaccine passport application developed with funding from the Public Health Agency of Canada.
+The organization is a partner of CANImmunize, a vaccine passport application developed by the Canadian Public Health Association at the Ottawa Hospital Research Institute with funding from the Public Health Agency of Canada.

 IMPACT

 The CPS administers the Canadian Immunization Monitoring Program, Active (IMPACT), a national surveillance system for vaccine-preventable diseases and vaccine adverse events in 12 pediatric tertiary care centers across Canada.
 IMPACT is funded by the Centre for Immunization and Respiratory Infectious Diseases at the Public Health Agency of Canada, with additional funding for surveillance for rotavirus and invasive meningococcal disease provided by GlaxoSmithKline, Merck, Novartis and Pfizer.